d3/d3-time-format/README.md

 Directives marked with an asterisk (*) may be affected by the [locale definition](#localeFormat).
 For `%U`, all days in a new year preceding the first Sunday are considered to be in week 0.
 For `%W`, all days in a new year preceding the first Monday are considered to be in week 0.
 Week numbers are computed using [*interval*.count](https://github.com/d3/d3-time#interval_count).

+The `%` sign indicating a directive may be immediately followed by a sign modifier, `+`.
+If no sign modifier is specified, the field will be displayed as unsigned.
+Otherwise, the field will be formatted with a plus sign (`+`) for positive or zero values and a minus sign (`-`) for negative values.

 The `%` sign indicating a directive may be immediately followed by a padding modifier:

 * `0` - zero-padding